 this is a true story that happened at the Greyhound station in Seattle on Christmas Eve, 2006 man: are you Irish? me: no. man: are you sure? you got red hair and a green coat. me: I’m sure. but thank you.

 it seems that a lot of people I know have come upon hard times recently. here are three songs that really helped me in times when I felt like, “I’ve fallen in love & graduated from college & I still don’t know what my life’s about or even who I am anymore & also The Man is bringing me down more than ever.” so yeah, what I’m saying is, “The Shins actually did change my life one time on I-5 just past the Terwiliger Curves.”
 I submit, for your downloading & listening pleasure:

 a sample: “the only thing keeping us deriding furries on the Internet instead of going to their furry conventions and rapidly exterminating them is the Jewish influence upon society.”

 this is a really interesting New York Times article from a couple of years ago, written by Mattathias Schwartz.
-I love this kind of long-form journalism because the means & methods of writing & researching are as interesting as the topic itself: trolls. and the questions trolling raises about justice...
+I love this kind of long-form journalism because the means & methods of writing & researching are as interesting as the topic itself: trolls. and the questions trolling raises about justice & security.

 A while ago I shared the poem that made me realize I was an atheist (Anne Sexton: “need is not belief”).
 I have also extolled Philip Larkin’s ability to express truths in beautiful English.
 In one of his other Greatest Hits (behind the cut), Larkin describes exactly why I still miss church, even if I don’t miss G-d. (and that’s not all! there’s more! there are songs!)